HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 How much does a BTO defect check cost in Singapore?

 A BTO defect check starts at $109 for a 1-trip inspection of a 2-room flat and scales by flat type and package.
-A 4-room flat is $189 for a single trip or $279 for the 3-trip package; a 5-room is $199 (1-trip); a 3Gen flat runs up to $719 on the full 5-trip package.
+A 4-room flat is $189 for a single trip or $279 for the 3-trip package; a 5-room is $199 (1-trip); a 3Gen flat runs up to $569 with the Post-Reno add-on included.
 The complete rate card and an instant calculator are published on our pricing page.

 Is the price per defect or a flat fee?